 Homeless Connect a Day Devoted to Edmonton’s Homeless

 Homelessness across Canada has become too large to ignore.
-According to “The State of Homelessness in Canada” more than 235,000 Canadians face homelessness every year.
+According to “The State of Homelessness in Canada,” more than 235,000 Canadians face homelessness every year.
 In Edmonton, we have a long history of working shoulder-to-shoulder to address the issue locally, as we know no one organization or program can address the problem alone.

 To those who will be volunteering, we offer our heartfelt thanks.
 But there are other ways to support Homeless Connect as well.

-Please help us make a difference in the lives of our most vulnerable Edmontonians neighbours by spreading the word and donating.
+Please help us make a difference in the lives of our most vulnerable Edmontonian neighbours by spreading the word and donating.
 If you would like to be a sponsor and offer financial assistance, please contact Janine at JTremblay@homewardtrust.ca.

 Connect With Us